Abisoyesam/Learn-Git-Bash-and-Linux-Basis/Branching.md

   >  git switch -c branchName
 *-c* stands for create.

+## To list branches created
+  >  git branch
+  >  git branch -v
+*To see the last commit in the branch , include flag -v*

 # HEAD

 It is referencing the tip of current branch we switch to.
 If switched to the main branch, the HEAD ref